- When Is It Safe to Resume Sex After Delivery?

 Last Updated on

 Pregnancy is a stage where the body undergoes a lot of changes.
 It takes some time to recover once the baby has been delivered.
-Until the body has fully recovered from the pregnancy blues, the mother needs to take special care of herself.
+Until the body has fully recovered after delivery, the new mother needs to take special care of herself.
 It should be ensured that any activity that involves stress and takes a lot of energy on the part of the mother should only be performed after consultation with the doctor.
 One such activity is sex after pregnancy.

-It is important to understand that the body is fragile post-delivery and needs extreme care.
-It is not safe to have intercourse until at least two weeks have passed after delivery as the chances of uterine infection or haemorrhage is very high during this period.
-Further, it is recommended to wait for at least four weeks before you can have sex.
+It is important to understand that a woman’s body is fragile post-delivery and needs extreme care.
+It is not safe to have intercourse until at least two weeks have passed after delivery, as the chances of uterine infection or haemorrhage are very high during this period.
+Doctors recommend waiting for at least four weeks before having sex after delivery.
 This time frame increases to six months if you have fresh stitches as a result of delivery by C-section or due to any other surgery.

-Consult your doctor on when to have sex after baby for the most accurate timeframe.
+Consult your doctor on when to have sex after the baby for the most accurate timeframe.

-The first four to six weeks after pregnancy is a time period where your body is recovering from the stress and exhaustion of pregnancy and delivery.
-It is normal to have low libido levels during this period.
+The first four to six weeks after pregnancy is a time period where a woman’s body is recovering from the stress and exhaustion of pregnancy and delivery.
+If you have recently delivered a baby, you will have low libido levels during this period.
 Moreover, post-delivery your priority is to nurse the baby and take good care of their health.
-Sex is bound to take a back-seat.
+So naturally, sex is bound to take a back seat.

 The urge to have sex may not return instantly.
 Most partners start having sex after 2 months of delivery.

-Why You Don’t Feel Like Having Sex after Giving Birth?
+Why You May Not Feel Like Having Sex After Giving Birth

 There can be multiple reasons for this.
-To start with, you may be too stressed and low on energy to think of having sex.
+To start with, you may be too stressed and low on energy to think about having sex.

-The responsibility of managing the baby in the first few weeks might leave no room for having sex.
-The feeling of being less attractive and unsettled in your changing body can reduce your confidence and discourage you from getting intimate with your partner.
+The responsibility of managing the baby in the first few weeks might leave no room for sex.
+The feeling of being less attractive and unsettled in your changing body can lower your confidence and discourage you from getting intimate with your partner.

-Baby blues or postpartum depression can also keep you away from sex after giving birth.
+Baby blues or postpartum depression can also keep you prevent you from having sex after giving birth.